Martchus/PKGBUILDs/README.md

     3. Add/modify the variable, e.g. set
        `PATH=C:\windows\system32;C:\windows;Z:\usr\x86_64-w64-mingw32\bin` and
        `QT_PLUGIN_PATH=Z:/usr/x86_64-w64-mingw32/lib/qt6/plugins`
-* It is possible to run apps in an headless environment but be aware that WINE is not designed for this.
+* It is possible to run apps in a headless environment but be aware that WINE is not designed for this.
 For instance, when an application crashes WINE still attempts to show the crash window and the application stays stuck in that state.